How to improve your credit rating

 If you have a poor credit history then there are credit-builder credit cards you can apply for.

 Be aware that the interest rates charged are much higher than standard credit cards.
 Typically, you will be paying over 30% in interest a year so you must make sure you pay off any balance in full each month.
 Otherwise you’ll get into debt that you may struggle to get out of and harm your credit score even further.
-The credit limit on this type of card is usually a maximum of £500.
+Credit limits on these types of cards are typically low.